Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective geometry and N(P)K-structure

 \section{Projective geometry and N(P)K-structure}

-We will show that strictly nearly K\"{a}hler and nearly para-K\"{a}hler structures in dimension 6 have a natural interpretation in projective geometry, and that this facilitates links to other geometries.
-The structures treated in this section and the subsequent sections can only exist on orientable manifolds, thus with restriction we shall assume $M$ orientable.
+We will show that strictly nearly K\"{a}hler and strictly nearly para-K\"{a}hler structures in dimension 6 have a natural interpretation in projective geometry, and that this facilitates links to other geometries.
+The structures treated in this section and the subsequent sections can only exist on orientable manifolds, and so henceforth we shall assume $M$ orientable.